25 Years of Making The World A Better Place - Internet Archive Blogs

 And it’s at this intersection of knowledge and philanthropy that I have found myself.

 As the Director of Philanthropy at the Internet Archive, I lead a team that educates millions of people all over the world about, well, everything.
-Including why it’s so important to preserve humanity’s knowledge—to preserve our collective footprint of culture and memory.
+Including why it’s so important to preserve humanity’s knowledge—to preserve our collective footprint of culture and history.

 And now, thanks to the Internet Archive, every day more than 1.6 million people access our nonprofit digital library.
-Accessed by genealogists, gamers, scientists, teachers, students, journalists and poets, the Internet Archive stores curated collections of more than 6 million books, 240,000 concerts, 5 million videos, 32 million magazines and other texts, 25 million scholarly research materials, 625 billion web pages—about everything in the world.
+Accessed by genealogists, gamers, scientists, teachers, students, journalists and poets.
+The Internet Archive stores curated collections of more than 6 million books, 240,000 concerts, 5 million videos, 32 million magazines and other texts, 25 million scholarly research materials, 625 billion web pages—about everything in the world.
 Literally.
 For free.
 You can even access my favorite collection from the Biodiversity Heritage Library.

 This year marks the 25th Anniversary of the Internet Archive.
 A celebration of 25 years of fulfilling the mission of providing Universal Access to All Knowledge.